esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 Run and have a 5-message conversation:
 ```
-You: Tell me about yourself
+You: I'm debugging a database connection issue
-You: What did you say?
+You: The error mentions timeout
-You: Earlier, you said...
+You: What was the error about?
-You: Do you remember?
+You: What issue was I debugging?
-You: What did you tell me?
+You: Can you remember my first message?
 ```

 **Observation**: Limited context, forgets quickly, but fast response